top of page

 Isobel is a Level 3 Classroom Teacher and is passionate about engaging with the broader Philosophy teaching community.
 She has worked with APIS on exam creation and has been appointed to the SCSA Curriculum Advisory Committee.

-She recently had her first child, Maisie, and she is looking forward to nurturing the natural philosopher that exists in all young children.
+She has two young children, and she is enjoying nurturing the natural philosopher that exists in all young children.

 Me.HEIC